streamABC/streamabc-documentation/english/logimporter.rst

 *Logimporter* is available in versions for Linux, Windows, macOS and BSD Unix.

-The program is controlled with command lines parameters.
+The program is operated with command lines parameters.
 To get a list of all parameters execute this:

 .. code-block:: bash